Credential Lifecycle

 Credential Revocation HTTP Request

-The requests to the Issuer Revocation endpoint MUST be HTTP with method POST, using the mandatory parameters listed below within the HTTP request message body.
-These MUST be encoded in application/x-www-form-urlencoded format.
+The requests to the Credential Issuer Revocation endpoint MUST be HTTP with method POST, using the mandatory parameters listed below within the HTTP request message body.
+These MUST be encoded in application/json format.

 Claim